monk-io/docs/docs/improve/k8s-migrate.md

 ## YELB Deployments

-Deployments in Monk are very similar to Kubernetes [(see runnables for more info)](monkscript/yaml/runnables/).
+Deployments in MonkOS are very similar to Kubernetes [(see runnables for more info)](monkscript/yaml/runnables/).
 We have four deployments defined in the Kubernetes YAML, which we'll now port to Monk.

 We'll start with porting the YELB deployments, then try to run them and see what problems need to be resolved to get it up and running.
 With most microservice apps, we will have to port Kubernetes Services configurations so the app can communicate between its components.